prebid/prebid.github.io/prebid/native-implementation.md

 ```

 {: .alert.alert-info :}
 Note that the format of any macros in external render JavaScript is totally up to you.
-The data object coming is in openRTB format.
+The data object coming is in OpenRTB format.

 ## 5. Technical Details

 A few details that may help understand and debug your setup:

 1. The system assumes that native creatives will be wrapped in an iframe.
-1. The native assets are stored in the Prebid.js memory space as the original openRTB response.
+1. The native assets are stored in the Prebid.js memory space as the original OpenRTB response.
 2. When the `window.pbNativeTag.renderNativeAd()` function is called, an HTML5 postmessage is made.
-Prebid.js is listening for this message, and responds with the openRTB response.
+Prebid.js is listening for this message, and responds with the bidder's OpenRTB assets.
 3. If the template was defined in the AdServer, the body of the iframe will be replaced.
 Otherwise, if the template was defined in the AdUnit or external JavaScript, the body of the iframe will be appended with resolved creative HTML.
 4. If the AdServer supports it, CSS styles can be defined in the iframe head.
 Otherwise, they must be defined in the body of the template, for example with <style> tags.
 5. Note that native iframes will be resized to the height of the creative after render.